 Braziers is a conscious experiment in living together.
-It was founded to explore how a group could develop more harmonious relationships and more effective group structures.
+It was founded in 1950 to explore how a group could develop more harmonious relationships and more effective group structures.

 Much of the research concentrates on techniques of discussion, which allow sensitive attention of the group to all points of view.
 At their best, these techniques, intended and designed for the purpose – lead to an integration of initially opposing ideas.
 The process is slow, but constant practice leads to increased sensitivity to the views of other group members, and an increased ability to think together creatively.